jarlostensen/InteractiveAssembler64/README.md

 ## Why?
 Because I think it's nice to be able to just write some lines of assembly and see them execute immediately.
 There are a lot of  instructions available on modern CPUs and being able to try them out and see the effect interactively is nice.
 It's also an interesting project because it involves writing a small debugger using the Windows Debug APIs, and interacting with an assembler.
-The latter is TBD but it looks like I'm going to go with Intel's XED assembler for this.
-There is still lots of work to do, if you're interested then please come back occasionally to check up on progress.

 ## When?
-It's a pet project, and with a full time job and two kids it's not going to be finished quickly.
+It's a pet project, and with a full time job and two kids it's not going to be finished quickly!
+If you're interested then please come back occasionally to check up on progress, I'll be using twitter @psjarlo to post updates now and then too.

 ## Dependencies
 * Intel XED https://github.com/intelxed/xed